John-Akech/personal-projects/README.md

 Contributing

 About the Repository
-This repository is a showcase of my personal projects across different domains such as software development, data analysis, machine learning, and more.
-Each project is contained within its own directory along with relevant documentation and resources.
+This repository is a showcase of my projects across different domains such as software development, data analysis, machine learning, and more.
+Each project is contained within its directory along with relevant documentation and resources.

 Projects
 Here's a list of projects included in this repository: